 Visitors to Beer Can Island should be careful to only park in public parking lots, and should avoid parking on any private property.
 Parking violations may result in fines, or their vehicle being towed.

-There are two public parking areas which provide reasonable access to Beer Can Island.
+There are a few public parking areas which provide reasonable access to Beer Can Island.

 The most convenient parking for Beer Can Island is a public parking area just south of Longboat Key Bridge.

 Parallel parking is available along N. Shore Drive.
 Signs indicate that parking is restricted from 9pm until 5am.